-So here are the ones I would choose (I have mixed in a few I would not recommend and listed the reasons why):
+So here are my top three choices for the colour of stones around your fireplace (I have also mixed in a few I would not recommend and listed the reasons why):

-This one has warm (green) gray undertones and yellow/caramel tones.
-And notice that this cottage is filled with white walls which is the piece that relates the best to the black and white furnishings in the room.
-Also the ceiling has an unfinished, distressed look to it that also relates to the fireplace.
+This stone fireplace below has warm (green) grey undertones mixed with some yellow/caramel tones.
+Notice that this cottage is filled with white walls, which is the detail that relates the best to the black and white furnishings in the room.
+Also, the ceiling has an unfinished, distressed look to it that also relates to the fireplace stone colour.

 If you have recently discovered my blog and you want to start understanding undertones, start noticing what really works about each space you look at.
 Take this stone and insert it into a bald and boring, tract house and it will stop looking so charming and just start bossing you around (maybe).

 Notice this fireplace, also from House Beautiful.
-It has the same tones as the first one with the addition of some blue grays.
-Again, there is lots of rough looking wood that works with a textural fireplace like this.
+It has the same tones as the first one with the addition of some blue greys.
+Again, this look is countrified!
+There is lots of rough looking wood that works with a textural fireplace like this.

 See the butterscotch tones in this stone fireplace above?
 You can see that the colour of the walls here relate to it.